rust-lang/governance/teams/release/charter.md

   * TODO - what specifically is being consulted on here?
 * Target policies, such as deprecation and stabilization for tier-1 targets
 * Toolchain distribution (e.g., rustup <-> dist builds interaction) -- TODO define this
+* Changes to the release cadence
+  * TODO: unclear who's the owner, release might end up being the decision maker
+* Delaying a stable release
+  * TODO: unclear who's the owner, release might end up being the decision maker

 ### [Informed for awareness](../../common/darci.md#informed-for-awareness)